We hear often from accelerated nursing students who say they felt drawn to the profession; that nursing is a calling for them.

 “When I was in the hospital, it was like, this is the answer to my prayers,” she says.
 “Ever since then, I’ve loved it.
 It’s been what I was called to do.”

 In Ruth’s search for nursing schools, Marian University’s focus on holistic care — treating mind, body, and spirit — and Franciscan values stood out to her.

 Learning about Marian University’s clinical partnership with Saint Thomas Health, part of Ascension, the country’s largest Catholic healthcare system, solidified in her mind that she found the right nursing program for her.

 “(Saint Thomas) trains a lot on values, on how to treat your patients as humans. …A very big part of their mission is to humanize the patient and let them know they’re cared for,” she says.

 Why does faith-based nursing matter?

 Marian University is a Catholic institution, and our nursing students earn a BSN framed within the context of Franciscan values.
 Why is that important?

-Because not only do our ABSN students learn the practical skills and theoretical knowledge needed to excel in the profession, they also gain a deeper purpose focused on dignity of the individual, peace and justice, reconciliation, and responsible stewardship.
+Because not only do our ABSN students learn the practical skills and theoretical knowledge needed to excel in the profession, they also gain a deeper purpose focused on the dignity of the individual, peace, and justice, reconciliation, and responsible stewardship.